krisphinna/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Create a script that removes all letters c and C from input.
 Without C, you would live in hiago
-Write a script that displays all users and their home directories, sorted by users
+Write a script that displays all users and their home directories, sorted by users Write a command that finds all empty files and directories in the current directory and all sub-directories.